-Being complex and relatively novel, additional operational risk arises from the use of PPOs.
+Being complex and relatively novel, additional operational risk arises from the existence of PPOs.
 PPOs require additional data to be captured.

-General considerations for gathering data and setting assumptions for PPOs highlight that economic assumptions are likely to be linked to each other, and cannot be set in isolation.
+General considerations for gathering data and setting assumptions for PPO valuation models highlight that economic assumptions are likely to be linked to each other, and cannot be set in isolation.
 Other assumptions may also be interlinked.
-This paper highlights methods that could be considered when setting mortality assumptions, some of which may become more feasible as time progresses and more data becomes available.
+This paper highlights methods that could be considered when setting mortality assumptions, some of which may become more feasible as time progresses and more data becomes available, both internally and from external sources such as industry data and other jurisdictions.

 From a reserving perspective, it is important to remember that the nature of the liabilities does not lend itself to triangulation.
-On top of bespoke general insurance methods, for example determining propensities for claims to settle as PPOs, it is important to value the PPO amount using cash-flow techniques, which also allows for more explicit discounting.
+On top of bespoke general insurance methods, for example determining propensities for claims to settle as PPOs, it is important to value the PPO amount using cash-flow techniques.
+Cash-flows allow for more explicit discounting as well as the timing and value of reinsurance recoveries.
 Keeping track of what proportion of PPOs is already reserved for in claims system estimates and accompanying projections is also an important challenge that the reserving actuary must overcome.

 Models can be constructed with different levels of complexity.
-Regardless of whether a relatively straightforward cash-flow model or a stochastic model using Monte Carlo methods is used, it should allow for reinsurance arrangements that are in place, mitigating risk by transferring it.
+Regardless of whether a relatively straightforward deterministic cash-flow model or a complex stochastic model is used, it should allow for reinsurance arrangements that are in place, mitigating risk by transferring it.
 This can be a complex area to understand, as it is common for treaties to have indexation clauses that will interact with the periodical payments.